 Visit Millennium Park and take a photo with Cloud Gate or “The Bean”– The bean is one of the most recognizable sculptures in the world.
 It is found in Chicago’s largest park, Millennium Park, a beautiful spread out park with a lot of green space.
 Between the sculptures, exhibitions, garden, events and more, you will not run out of things to do.
 During the holidays, there is even an ice skating rink.

 Wrigleyville– Wrigleyville is home of the Chicago Cubs and their fans are serious about baseball.
 Wrigley Field is one of the oldest fields in the United States.
 Wrigleyville is the area surrounding and including Wrigley field, so if you are a Cubs fan you will be in Heaven.
 There are a ton of great bars and restaurants in the area to catch a game on TV if ticket prices are too expensive at the field.

 Navy Pier– The Navy Pier is another Chicago landmark.
 You can catch a ride on the ferris wheel or any of enjoy any of the attractions.
 Navy Pier has a Shakespeare theater, children’s museum and more.
 We enjoyed just strolling down the pier, catching a couple of songs from the live performance and the beer garden, and people watching.

 Visit one of Chicago’s beaches– Chicago has a few great beaches to relax, read a book, play sand volleyball, throw a frisbee, and get some sun.
 It is a great escape from the city life.
 The water from the Lake is almost as blue as the ocean, so you forget you are in the city.

 iO theater– Chicago has some of the best improvisational theaters in the country.
 One of the many famous theaters where many favorite SNL cast members were trained and performed at is the iO theater.
-Our group had a great time catching a $5 late night show and some laughs.

 Unique things to do in Chicago